dougspeed/LDAK/README.md

 # LDAK documentation

-For advice on running LDAK-KVIK (our new tool for mixed-model association analysis), please visit www.ldak-kvik.com
+For advice on running LDAK-KVIK, please visit www.ldak-kvik.com

 For documentation on all other features of LDAK, please see www.dougspeed.com

 # Asking for help

 If you have problems running LDAK, we prefer if you open an issue at https://github.com/dougspeed/LDAK/issues.
-However, you can instead email Doug (doug <at> qgg <dot> au <dot> .dk).
+However, you can instead email doug <at> qgg <dot> au <dot> .dk.